Skip to main content

 These free Carpentries workshops are designed for researchers and enables non-experts to develop computing and data management skills for research analysis.
 Please visit the Carpentries page for full event details and workshop registration.

-View the selection of other workshops offered to all UC San Diego Faculty, Staff, and students!
+View the selection of upcoming workshops offered by the Library to all UC San Diego faculty, staff, and students!